 3. Extra Set of Pump Parts

 If you are reading this article, you likely already have your pump.
 If you haven’t picked one out yet, check out our article on the Best Breast Pumps for Working Moms: Our Top 3 Favorites.
 Whatever pump you purchase, we recommend purchasing an extra set or two of pump parts (flange, bottles, etc.).
 This way you can leave one at work in case you ever forget your parts at home, and you can have a set to rotate each night when cleaning.
 Several alternative brands offer pump kits that less expensive, but perfectly compatible with name brand pumps.
+You’ll also need to replace several parts every 3-6 months throughout your pumping journey.
+See our guide How Often To Replace Pump Parts-Everything You Need to Know for more replacement information.

 Recommended article: How to Store Breast Milk After Pumping